 Approved for use in the United States, Xiidra is currently going through the approval process here in Canada.
 Ask your ophthalmologist for more information about Xiidra, and check back with our website for more updates on the approval status for Xiidra.

 Ikervis (Cyclosporine 1%) is a new, preservative-free ophthalmic solution for the treatment of inflammation caused by dry eyes.
-A new solution formulation allows for a higher concentration of Cyclosporine with a new mode of drug delivery, resulting in enhanced absorption of the drop, meaning you only need to use Ikervis once per day!
+A new solution formulation allows for a higher concentration of Cyclosporine with a new model of drug delivery, resulting in enhanced absorption of the drop, meaning you only need to use Ikervis once per day!

 Autologous serum drops are eye drops made from the patient’s blood and are utilized in more severe dry eye cases.
 Seema Eye Care has teamed up with a compounding pharmacy in order to draw your blood and formulate it into this very special dry eye treatment drop.
 After the blood is drawn, red blood cells are separated out, leaving a blood serum containing healing and wetting factors specific to the patient’s very own biology, which imitate natural tears much better than any artificial tear.

 A sterile, preservative-free solution is then used to dilute the blood serum to a concentration of either 50% or 20%.
-The serum drops are used as a safe alternative to artificial tears that are unique to the patient, and studies have shown that serum eye drops aid in corneal healing, and better improve severe dry eye symptoms as compared to artificial tears1-3.
+The serum drops are used as a safe alternative to artificial tears that are unique to the patient, and studies have shown that serum eye drops to aid in corneal healing, and better improve severe dry eye symptoms as compared to artificial tears1-3.
 In addition, because they are preservative-free, they are safe to use as often as needed throughout the day.

 Unlike artificial tears, autologous serum eye drop bottles need to be kept frozen until they are ready to be used, and it is important to keep them chilled at all times once thawed.
 While this can seem difficult for patients leading a busy, active lifestyle, a suggestion we give to our patients is to use a well-insulated travel mug with an ice pack to carry your drops with you throughout the day, making it as manageable as carrying a cup of coffee!